Admissions

 13

-A Level credit in economics satisfies the ECON-UA 1 Introduction to Macroeconomics and ECON-UA 2 Introduction to Microeconomics requirements of: the major and minor in economics; the major in international relations (but only for students who enter CAS in and after fall 2016); and the minor in business studies.
+A Level credit in Economics satisfies the ECON-UA 1 Introduction to Macroeconomics and ECON-UA 2 Introduction to Microeconomics requirements of: the major and minor in Economics; the major in International Relations; and the minor in Business Studies.

 14